boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

 description: Learn how to embed an analytics dashboard with an ASP.NET Core and React application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
 ---

 # Bold BI Dashboards embedding in React with ASP.NET Core using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/react-with-aspnet-core-sample) the sample application, which demonstrates the dashboard rendering in your Bold BI server and followed by steps to create a new embedding application in `React` with `ASP.NET Core` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/react-with-aspnet-core-sample) the sample application that demonstrates the rendering of the dashboard on your Bold BI server.
+This will be followed by steps to create a new embedding application in `React` with `ASP.NET Core` on your own.

-> **NOTE:** The best way to get started would be reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation to start using first.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** The best way to get started would be by reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
+The `Getting Started` guide provides all the necessary information you need to know before working on the sample.

 ## Prerequisites